 Filing a chapter 13 bankruptcy protection might be necessary if you do not qualify for other bankruptcy protections.
 And with the proper legal expertise of your attorney, you just might be able to retain your assets, properties, and vehicles.
 Under this chapter, debtors will propose a feasible repayment plan that usually extends over a predetermined length of time -usually 3-5 years.

 It has some advantages over chapter 7 bankruptcy filing.
-Come talk to an attorney at Georgette Miller, so we can help clarify their difference.
+Come talk to an attorney, so we can help clarify their difference.

 In most cases, individuals and couples can expect their Chapter 7 bankruptcy case to take around four to six months.
 Chapter 11 and 13 bankruptcies can take significantly longer.